agripino/CarND/advanced_lane_finding/writeup.md

 The function `cv2.calibrateCamera` (line 55) then uses objects and image points to obtain the camera calibration matrix and the distortion coefficients.
 The calibration data is stored in the file `cal_data.p` (line 68) for future use.

-This is how a sample image looks like before and after distortion correction using the calibration data:
+This is how a sample image looks like before and after distortion correction using the calibration data and the `cv2.undistort` function:

 ![alt text][image1]

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Given the calibration matrix as `mtx` and distortion coefficients as `dist`, a corrected image can be obtained as the output of `cv2.undistort(img, mtx, dist)`, where `img` is the original distorted image.
+Here is a sample result:

 ![alt text][image2]

+The effect of distortion is more noticeable at the periphery of the image.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)